angeldzzz23/Flix/README.md

 * [x] User sees an app icon on the home screen and a styled launch screen.
 * [x] User can view the movie posters in each row.
 * [x] User can view and scroll through a list of movies now playing in theaters.
+* [x] User can view and scroll through a list of movies now playing in theaters.
+* [x] User can see more details by tapping a tableview cell
+* [x] User can see superheros using a collectionview
+* [x] user can navigate using a tab bar

 The following **additional** features are implemented: